 Current researcher initiated proposals funding

-Our Pacific health project grants support high-quality Pacific health research in priority areas that will contribute towards achieving better health outcomes for Pacific peoples, families, and communities.
-Pacific health projects are valued at up to $600,000 for a three-year term or pro rata for a shorter period.
+Our Pacific Health Project grants support high-quality Pacific health research in priority areas that will contribute towards achieving better health outcomes for Pacific peoples, families, and communities.

 These grants support emerging Pacific researchers who are seeking to establish independent careers in health research.
 They are valued at up to $250,000 over a maximum of three years (research expenses only).